Intro to the Command Line Interface

 # Service Commands

-rocketpool service help
+rocketpool service help output will show:

 This command shows you the current running status of each of the Docker containers managed by Rocket Pool.
 For example, the default Docker install's output looks like this: